Here’s what I said about this dish when I made it back in 2013:

 Rooting through my overflow of clipped out recipes sent to me by my grandma, I found a recipe for a Giant Baked Pancake Puff, made in a 13×9-inch pan intended to serve four.
 Hell.
 I don’t need that much pancake lying around my house.
 So I decided to cut the recipe down to an appropriate size for one person – by quartering it – and see if I like this type of pancake more than I did the Finnish Pancake.

-- 1/2 T. butter
+- 1 1/2 T. butter

-- 1 large egg
+- 4 large eggs

-- 1/3 c. milk
+- 1 1/3 c. milk

-- 1/4 tsp. vanilla
+- 1 tsp. vanilla

-- 1 T. sugar
+- 4 T. sugar

-- 1/8 tsp. salt
+- 1/2 tsp. salt

 - Preheat oven to 375 degrees.

 - Break egg into bowl.
-BEat with a whisk.
+Beat with a whisk.
 Add milk and vanilla and beat a minute longer.
 Sprinkle in flour and salt and whisk until flour is incorporated.
 Lumps are OK.
 Pour batter into prepared pan and bake in center of the oven for 25 to 30 minutes or until puffy and golden.
 Serve with your favorite toppings.

-Turns out I liked this pancake much better.
-It actually tastes mostly like a pancake.
-It’s so simple to make and seems lighter compared to the conventional pancake.
+Turns out I liked this pancake much better than the Finnish Pancake because it actually tastes mostly like a pancake and not like a custard dish.
+It’s so simple to make and seems lighter and eggier compared to the conventional pancake.